Matthew-Berthoud/flappy-bird-ai-workshop/workshop-2/README.md

 To detect collisions, we want to check if there is any overlap between objects.
 We could do this just using our pngs with their tiny perimeter boxes, and many games do.
 But, since Flappy Bird is all about collisions, being a few pixels off in what the player sees as a collision and what the game reads as a collision matters a good deal.

 Instead, we can use a **mask**.
 A mask is a bitmap that takes our png and sets all the opaque pixels and does not set transparent pixels.
-In other words, our mask takes our straight-edged box and vacuum-seal the interior to shrink about the visible object.
+In other words, our mask takes our straight-edged box and vacuum-seals the interior around the visible object.
 Pygame has a built-in module to create and manage masks, called `Mask` (very descriptive).

 Let's make use of this module, first in the `Bird` class.
 We're going to write a simple function that uses the `Mask` module to create a mask from the bird png.
 Here's what that's going to look like: